 - ½ tsp cinnamon

-- Mix the flour, salt, yeast and sugar in a large mixing bowl.
+- Mix the flour, salt and yeast in a large mixing bowl.

-- Add in the lukewarm (not cold!) aquafaba (if using) and lukewarm almond milk and stir everything together with a large wooden spoon.
+- Add in the lukewarm aquafaba (if using) and maple syrup diluted in lukewarm almond milk and stir everything together with a large wooden spoon.
 Then add the olive oil and integrate.